kkkhora/covid-data-processor/README.md

 # covid-data-processor

-This program collects and computes covid data from all states of United States from 2021-3-25 to 2021-11-05.
+This Java program collects and computes covid data from all states of United States from 2021-3-25 to 2021-11-05.

 Data Structures include: TreeMap, LinkedList, ArrayList, Array